pringyy/OGRE/INSTALLATIONGUIDE.md

 **Step 3.1**: You need to have a running Moodle server to link the Django application.
 If you do not already have one running, you can follow this setup guide:
 *  https://docs.moodle.org/38/en/Installing_Moodle

-**Step 3.2**: To create the Moodle mySQL Databases required, you must enter the database mode by entering the following into the console of the server:
+*The server CANNOT be local.
+It has to be on a server with a public IP address, so the Django application can access it* **Step 3.2**: To create the Moodle mySQL Databases required, you must enter the database mode by entering the following into the console of the server:
 ```
 mysql -u <database_username> -p